privacy-scaling-explorations/zkevm-specs/specs/opcode/3eRETURNDATACOPY.md

 ### EVM behaviour

-The `RETURNDATACOPY` opcode Copy output data from the previous call to memory.
+The `RETURNDATACOPY` opcode copies output data from the previous call to memory.

 ### Circuit behaviour